BlaqueDevs/se-assignment-day-4-software-project-management-Jeremiah-Katumo/README.md

 ** It is important to maintain high standards as it reduces costs and rework, boosts development efficiency, prevents business risks.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+** Cleary defining the project scope is critical in planning as it sets clear boundaries, deliverables and expectations by enhancing risk management and resource allocation and providing a clear roadmap.
+** A WBS is a hierarchical decomposition of a project into smaller, manageable components.
+It visually organizes the project into levels, breaking down the work into phases, tasks, and subtasks.
+It enhances clarity, improves task assignment, effective cost and time estimation and facilitates project tracking.
+It also minimizes risks.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+1. Clear timelines and milestones
+2. Helps in resource allocation and workload balance
+3. Improves risk management
+4. Enhanced collaboration
+5. Increased accountability
+6. Better cost control
+** A gantt chart is a visual project management tool that displays tasks, duration and dependencies and progress over time in bar chart form.
+Helps in task scheduling, progress tracking, resource managemet, milestone setting

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?